cheshire137/competiwatch-desktop/README.md

 - Choose between a dark and light theme
 - Works in Windows and macOS

+## How to Install

+For version 1.9 and later, download the Windows installer from the [latest release](https://github.com/cheshire137/competiwatch-desktop/releases/latest).
+I've tested this on Windows 7 and Windows 10.
+Just run the installer and a Competiwatch shortcut will be added to your desktop.

+You can also download the non-installer version and unzip the folder wherever you'd like.
+Run the app via the Competiwatch.exe executable in that folder.

+You will probably be prompted by Windows that the app is unrecognized; the message in Windows 10 reads "Windows SmartScreen prevented an unrecognized app from starting."
+Sorry about that, it's [being worked on](https://github.com/cheshire137/competiwatch-desktop/issues/34).
+You can choose to run the app anyway (hit "more info" in Windows 10) and it shouldn't prompt you again for that version.

+## How to Uninstall

+If you installed via the installer in Windows, just use the Control Panel and Add/Remove Programs to uninstall Competiwatch.
+The shortcut should be removed from your desktop.

+If you did not use the installer, you can just delete the folder that has Competiwatch.exe in it, wherever you unzipped that folder.

 ## How to Develop

 This app was built with node version 8.11.3 and npm version 3.10.8.
 See [the contributing guidelines](./CONTRIBUTING.md).